eclipse-ecsp/entities/README.md

    - message - a byte array representation of the actual device message.
    - Ignite Event - using this the byteArray message was generated.
 This is needed in scenarios where we have to send a feedback on DM failures.
    - feedBackTopic - The kafka topic for sending feedback.
-   - DeviceMessageHeader - Other metadata related to the device message - viz. messageid, correlation id, request id, vehicle id, etc.
+   - DeviceMessageHeader - Other metadata related to the device message, such as messageid, correlation id, request id, vehicle id, and so on.

 #### Creating a retry record for device message failure